 And much, much more.

 On top of all this, Denis recalls his time flying in the Far East after the war, and all the drama that came with it.
-From nail biting stories like the miraculous landing Denis performed in a Dakota that resulted in a few passengers kissing the ground and later on, singing ‘he’s a jolly good fellow’ to more sombre stories like that of a friendly Malayan garage owner being murdered and Denis’ close call with armed men.
+From nail-biting stories such as the miraculous landing Denis performed in a Dakota that resulted in a few passengers kissing the ground and later on, singing ‘he’s a jolly good fellow’ to more sombre stories like that of a friendly Malayan garage owner being murdered and Denis’ close call with armed men.

 You will also be given a fascinating insight into the role of the RAF during the first decade of the Cold War in the Mediterranean with detailed accounts of the exercises that Denis undertook while flying across the region, captaining an iconic Lancaster Bomber.
-All of this is wonderfully woven with personal stories which give it a beautiful human touch, stories which will have you shaking your head in amazement, like:
+All of this is wonderfully woven with personal stories which give it a beautiful human touch.
+Stories that will have you shaking your head in amazement, like:

 - Memories of cycling around Malta.

 - How Denis accidently ripped off the end of a small boy’s thumb while at the controls of a Lancaster.

 - The woman who was unfortunately crushed to death by a lorry.

 - Brushes with royalty.